mkoelle/aws-hyperbase-core/github/readme.md

 Will access your aws account, and your github account to update all repositories with the topic `AWS` with deployment environments and secrets.

 > ⚠️Does not work with private repos
+>
-> TODO: Github REST api used in getUserReposWithTopic does not return private repos. \
+> Github REST api used in getUserReposWithTopic does not return private repos. \
 > Use graphql endpoint instead.
+>
+> Also: Github environments are only on public repos by default

 ```sh
 # pre-run